Frank Balistreri

-Frank Balistreri is a Silicon Valley-based entrepreneur and business owner, founder of digital forms company SigForms, and founder/CEO of automotive sales and marketing company iMOS Consulting.
+Frank Balistreri is a Silicon Valley–based entrepreneur and business owner, founder of digital forms company SigForms, and founder and CEO of automotive sales and marketing company iMOS Consulting.

-Business Ventures
+Career and businesses

-Balistreri was hired as Apple Employee #142 in 1978, working on the Apple II by developing Apple's first service and parts organizations.
+Balistreri was hired as Apple Employee No. 142 in 1978, working on the Apple II by developing Apple's first service and parts organizations.
 Balistreri and Burrell Smith, who was then a Service Technician at Apple, designed the first software to track failures and compile service issues on the Apple II.

 In 1979, Balistreri left to join Moore Business Forms Inc, a provider of various forms for business applications.
 Balistreri designed hundreds of forms and systems for Moore and their partner ASK Computer Systems.
 Using his experience from these companies, Balistreri left Moore in 1984 to start his first company, SigForms.